-In our last report, we advised that the Joint Liquidators had been put on notice of a potential claim by solicitors representing Law Financial Limited ("LFL"), a company which is 100% owned by Worthington Group, and of which Craig Whyte was a former director.
+As you are aware, the proposed dividend was subsequently delayed as the Joint Liquidators were put on notice of a potential claim by solicitors representing Law Financial Limited ("LFL"), a company which is 100% owned by Worthington Group, and of which Craig Whyte was a former director.
 LFL indicated in this claim that it had taken an assignment of the floating charge and the debt due to Lloyds Bank Plc ("Lloyds"), and that it had a secured claim of c£25m in priority to all other creditors.

-Following the Joint Liquidators' making an application to Court seeking directions to set a deadline by which LFL had to submit its formal claim, LFL ultimately confirmed that it would not be submitting a formal claim in the Liquidation.
+Following discussions with our legal advisors, the Joint Liquidators made an application to Court seeking directions to set a deadline by which LFL had to submit its formal claim.
+This was set for 4 September 2015 and, whilst LFL submitted answers to the Joint Liquidators' application on this date, they did not advance the claim any further.
+LFL ultimately indicated that it would not be submitting a formal claim in the Liquidation and the Court application was consensually resolved.

-However, on 17 September 2015, the Joint Liquidators had received formal notice from The Rangers FC Group Limited (a company previously known as Wavetower Limited, "Wavetower") confirming that it had taken an assignment of the floating charge and debt due to Lloyds and that, as a result, it had a secured claim of some £18m.
-It therefore appeared that Wavetower was now advancing the claim instead of LFL, albeit with a slightly lower quantum.
+However, on 17 September 2015, the Joint Liquidators received formal notice from The Rangers FC Group Limited (a company previously known as Wavetower Limited, "Wavetower") confirming that it had taken an assignment of the floating charge and debt due to Lloyds and that, as a result, it had a secured claim of some £18m.
+In effect, Wavetower advanced a secured claim in place of LFL, albeit with a slightly lower quantum.